curran/screencasts/navigation/README.md

 # Implementing a Single-Page, Tabbed Interface App

 This screencast covers how to construct a single page application with a tab-like navigation user interface.
-A first solution is introduced that uses only Web Standards (HTML, JavaScript, CSS, [The DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)).
-Later, the approaches taken by various JavaScript libraries such as Backbone.js and Angular.js is discussed.
+A solution is introduced that uses only Web Standards (HTML, JavaScript, CSS, [The DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)).

+Even though libraries like Bootstrap, Backbone, Angular, Knockout and Ember do most of the work for you when implementing this kind of system, this screencast does not use any libraries.
+This emphasizes the core technogies, and provides a foundation for understanding how those libraries work.

 ## Background